The Resolute Mining Limited (ASX: RSG) share price is pushing higher in morning trade.

 Why is the Resolute share price pushing higher?

 Resolute’s managing director and CEO, John Welborn, was pleased to continue the company’s success in maximising gold sales revenue through responsible hedging strategies.

-The post Resolute Mining share price higher on FY 2020 guidance appeared first on Motley Fool Australia.
+The post Resolute Mining share price higher after gold hedge update appeared first on Motley Fool Australia.

-Not sure about gold miners?
-Then take a look at these blue chips shares that could provide strong returns in 2020.
+Not sure about the gold miners?
+Then buy these high quality blue chips which could race higher in 2020.

 You’re invited!
 For a limited time, The Motley Fool Australia is giving away a fantastic FREE report detailing our 3 TOP BLUE CHIP SHARES to buy and own for now and beyond!.